-5.2.1 LSM Prototype
+5.2.1 Large Supermarket Prototype

-Per-unit energy cost savings over the 15-year period of analysis are presented in Table 18 through Table 20 for each of the variable SCT setpoint options.
-It is estimated that the first-year TDV energy cost savings for option B can be as high as \$3.36 per square foot over the 15-year life time of the proposed conditions.
+Per-unit energy cost savings over the 15-year period of analysis are presented in Table 23 through Table 25 for each of the variable SCT setpoint options.
+It is estimated that the TDV energy cost savings for option B can be as high as \$3.36 per square foot over the 15-year life time of the proposed conditions.

-Table 18: Variable SCT Option A: TDV Energy Cost Savings Over 15-Year Period of Analysis Per LSM Prototype (New Construction)
+Table 23: Variable SCT Option A: TDV Energy Cost Savings Over 15-Year Period of Analysis Per LSM Prototype (New Construction)